NateWr/business-profile/readme.txt

 = Developers =

-This plugin is packed with hooks so you can extend it as needed.
+This plugin is packed with templates and hooks so you can extend it as needed.
 Development takes place on [GitHub](https://github.com/NateWr/business-profile/), so fork it up.

 == Installation ==